-As noted, recommendations for avoiding major karst features were provided to MVP via the Karst Hazards Assessment, and proposed alignment adjustments were made.
-Karst features located in the final alignment will be minor in nature and extent (e.g., cover-collapse sinkholes).
+Karst features located in the final alignment are minor in nature and extent (e.g., cover-collapse sinkholes).
 These features will be confirmed and monitored by the KS team prior to and during construction (discussed below) and if necessary stabilized.
 Formation of a significant karst feature during construction would be monitored and evaluated by the KS.
 Additional site evaluation (including geophysical remote sensing and invasive borings) may be recommended by the KS to evaluate potential that the feature serves as a conduit to groundwater and if necessary to support mitigation measures (discussed later in this report).